pschlump/socketio/README.md

 This code is from an original https://github.com/googollee/go-socket.io .
 The following have been made:

-1) Renamed the package so that the directory structure matches with the package name.
+1. Renamed the package so that the directory structure matches with the package name.
 Some outside tools depend on this.
-1) Included go-engine.io as a subdirectory.
+1. Included go-engine.io as a subdirectory.
-1) Fixed defect #68 - "Not Thread Safe".
+1. Fixed defect #68 - "Not Thread Safe".
 All accesses to maps are synchronized.
-1) Documentation improvements.
+1. Documentation improvements.
-1) Updated to use the current version of socket.io (1.3.6)
+1. Updated to use the current version of socket.io (1.3.6)
-1) Provided a packed(uglified) version of the JavaScript scoket.io library.
+1. Provided a packed(uglified) version of the JavaScript scoket.io library.
 A non-uglified version is in the same directory also.
-1) Original defect #95 - Crash occurs when too many arguments are passed - suggested fix used and tested.
+1. Original defect #95 - Crash occurs when too many arguments are passed - suggested fix used and tested.
-1) Fixed a set of continuous connect/disconnect problems
+1. Fixed a set of continuous connect/disconnect problems
-1) #45 - incorrect usage - see correct usage in test/o45 - fixed.
+1. #45 - incorrect usage - see correct usage in test/o45 - fixed.

-todo 82
-1) Common configuration so that socket.io need not reside as http://yoursite/socket.io/ it can now be any path. todo 67 todo 56 todo 52 - "Events emitted from server not hear by client"
-	1. Reproduce or verify fixed.
-todo 47

 ## FAQ

-1) Why is this not a fork of the original?
+1. Why is this not a fork of the original?
 A: I can't figure out how to make a fork and change the name of the package on github.com.
 Since a variety of outside tools hurl over the "-" and ".io" in the directory name I just made a copy and started at the beginning.
 My apologies to anybody that feels offended by this approach.